bensalcie/Bongodoo/README.md

 # Installation Guidelines.
 This app works on android mobile devices and Android Things Kits.
 To install this app on your phone :
-Locate Agri-Sasa (It is a bundle file from android studio):
+Locate Bongodoo (It is a bundle file from android studio):
 [Bongo Doo](https://github.com/bensalcie/Bongodoo/blob/master/IEEEMADC2019/app.aab),
 in this repository and download it on your android device, then locate it on your phone and install it.